• Skip to primary navigation

 relais desserts Coco Jobard

-To finish off my early festive log, meet the talented Coco Jobard, food stylist and recipe editor for the association's new forthcoming book, Haute-Pâtisserie for Relais Desserts, due to hit the bookshelves on 26 October.
-You mean - there's more?
+To finish off my early festive log, I was bowled over to meet the late Coco Jobard, incredibly talented food stylist and recipe editor for the association's book, Haute-Pâtisserie for Relais Desserts.

 So, after all that, am I the only one to have this inexplicable urge for Champagne?